llitera/ee_pooling_ta/README.md

-# Ergodicity-Economics: the effect of pooling ressources for the time avarage
+# Ergodicity-Economics: the effect of pooling ressources for the time avarage of penision funds

 Inspired by: Peters, Ole and Adamou, Alexander.
 (2018).
 An evolutionary advantage of cooperation. arXiv:1506.03414v2